owncloud-archive/documentation/developer_manual/app/info.rst

 category
 --------
-Category on the app store.
+Category on the ownCloud Marketplace.
 Can be one of the following:

 * multimedia
 * productivity